Podia vs Teachable 2023 | Which Is The Best Option For You Online? (In-Depth Comparison)

 In Podia, all you have to do to create new content is enter some details, and you will be redirected to a tool that will assist you in creating a curriculum.

+You can also divide the course into sections or subsections, experiment with different videos on different subjects, and so on.
 You can improve it by including various files, links, texts, quizzes, sections, and other questions to assess students’ knowledge and comprehension.

 You can also configure an option to send email notifications and reminders to your customers or users to keep them up to date on new courses.
-In Podia, you also get the drip content feature.

 Aside from that, there are numerous other innovative and creative features available.